The Legend of Thunder Balogun

 As a kid growing up, I heard of a great player, Thunder Balogun who killed his brother in a football match.

-He had a ferocious left foot that his shots would always go in as goal because goalkeepers were too scared to attempt to stop them.
+Now, legend had it that he had a left foot so ferocious that his shots would always go in as goal because goalkeepers were too scared to attempt to stop them.

 It got to a point the Nigerian government bought his left leg; actually paid for it to stop him from using it in games and that was how sanity prevailed in Nigerian football as Balogun could only use his left leg for walking, running and making passes on the pitch but he could not shoot with it.

-However, in the FA Cup final of 1949, it happened that Thunder’s sibling was in goal for his opponent on the day.
+However, in the FA Cup final of 1949, it happened that Thunder’s sibling was in goal for the opposing side on the day.

 They argued at home and Thunder was told by his younger brother that he would not score in the final.

-Legend has it that Thunder Balogun warned his younger brother against playing in the match against him but his pleas fell on deaf ears.
+The legend continued that Thunder Balogun warned his younger brother against playing in the match but his pleas fell on deaf ears.

 In the game proper, the opposition was tough for Thunder Balogun’s side as his younger brother saved every ball that came his way.